the-butcher/COVID19-SEIR/README.md

 # COVID19-SEIR
 ## COVID-19 SEIR Model, Age-Group granularity.
 Contact-Matrix based.
 Vaccinations, Testing, Seasonality.
 ![alt text](https://github.com/the-butcher/COVID19-SEIR/blob/master/src/main/webapp/assets/screenshot01.png?raw=true)
-This app currently is in a pre-alpha state where various feature have to be added yet.
+This app currently is in a alpha state where i review some features for plausibility and validity against historic data

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
+* can there be in general, an age-wise "control-curve" for incidence, recovery?
+* redefine BaseData
+  * 2nd shot data vaccination, could then prefill vaccination until 2nd shot data is fulfilled and start into the model with that status (initial percentage slider would then be obsolete)
+  * exposed (which is already there)
+  * recovered
+* check vaccination model against real vaccination
+  * there would be enough overlap into the model to adjust vaccination parameters accordingly
+* better recovered
 * be sure that strain calibration is still functional
 * wiki on github
 * demographics for germany